bulingboun/buling.org/_posts/2023-04-27-developments-in-nlp-umit-atlamaz.md

   - Ümit Atlamaz
   - NLP
   - Computational Linguistics
-pin: true
 math: true
 mermaid: true
 ---
-[Dr. Ümit Atlamaz](https://linguistics.bogazici.edu.tr/umit-atlamaz) who is a beloved instructor in our department, was kind enough to accept our invitation and give a present on developments in NLP.
+[Dr. Ümit Atlamaz](https://linguistics.bogazici.edu.tr/umit-atlamaz) who is a beloved instructor in our department, was kind enough to accept our invitation and give a presentation on developments in NLP.

 {% include embed/instagram.html id='CrbgnkWqsNm' %}